Tampa Birth Injury Attorney

 This is not a complete list, and there are countless possibilities for unfortunate injuries that can occur during delivery.
 When doctors cause injury to newborn babies or their mothers, the parents can seek restitution through a medical malpractice claim with the help of a Tampa birth injury lawyer.

 Winning Your Birth Injury Case

 Filing a birth injury lawsuit in Tampa, Florida is similar to any other personal injury lawsuit with a few exceptions.
 First, the plaintiffs must prove that an official doctor-patient relationship existed between the plaintiff and defendant.
 Next, the plaintiffs must prove that the defendant had a duty to act with reasonable care, violated this duty in some way, and this failing resulted in injury to the infant and/or mother.

 Parents of injured babies can sue for their medical expenses and any other financial losses resulting from the incident.
 One of the most common types of damages in these cases is pain and suffering.
 Although it seems difficult to quantify pain with a dollar amount, a judge will consider the facts of the case.
 Any available expert witness testimony can help to determine an appropriate figure.

 Many birth injuries can cause permanent damage or disabilities.
 Babies born with birth injuries likely face a difficult childhood or diminished ability to enjoy life.
 Parents can sue for the emotional distress caused by a birth injury.
 Doing so can secure compensation for future necessary medical expenses for their children.

 The Tampa personal injury lawyers at Williams Law understand how devastating birth injuries are for Florida families.
 If you have endured such an incident in Tampa or the surrounding area, contact our office to schedule a free case evaluation.
 Our Tampa birth injury attorneys will meet with you to discuss the details of your case.
-Our firm is ready to put the full range of our resources and legal knowledge to work for you so you can secure the compensation you need to recover after a birth injury.
+Williams Law, P.A. is ready to put the full range of our resources and legal knowledge to work for you so you can secure the compensation you need to recover after a birth injury.